Code of practice

 - The dev branch is deployed and tested in a development environment or server.

-- Once the feature branches have been merged, deployed and tested in the development environment, a pull request can be made from the dev branch to the master branch.
+- Once the feature branches have been merged, deployed and tested in the development environment, a pull request can be made from the dev branch to the main branch.

-- The main/master branch is then deployed to the live environment.
+- The main branch is then deployed to the live environment when a GitHub Release is created.

-- Only the main/master branch should be deployed to live environments.
+- Only the main branch should be deployed to live environments.

-- Urgent hotfixes can have pull requests done to the main/master branch and this should be undertaken only by the IATI Technical Team.
+- Urgent hotfixes can have pull requests done to the main branch and this should be undertaken only by the IATI Technical Team.

-- Content and general use reviews should be done in a staging environment, built using the development branch.
+- Content and general use reviews should be done in a development environment, built using the development branch.